 The Visibility for a domain will move in trends

 The Visibility of a domain will not generally go in a straight line, but is subject to constant ups and downs.
 This will cause the Visibility Index to show a series of distinct peaks and valleys, whose direction will define the trend.
 We will talk about an upwards trend if we can see a number of successively higher peaks and valleys.
 Conversely, we will speak of a downward trend if we see a series of successively lower peaks and valleys.
 If we get a series of peaks and valleys of approximately the same height, we speak of a sideways trend.
-You can find more detailed explanations for these trends in our videos.

 The following graph shows two very distinct trends for two German websites, which last for a long period of time.
 In red we have the upwards trend for the domain apotheken-umschau.de and the downwards trend for netdoktor.de in blue.

 The “shelf space optimisation” model, which we introduced, would be well suited to explain these trends.
 A domain with above-average values for Searcher Satisfaction will get more and more Visibility, one step at a time.
 It is allowed to utilize the constraint “SERP-impressions” more strongly.
 This will keep going until the domain’s impressions in the search results become less and less and the domains ends up with average Searcher Satisfaction values.

 If a domain generates below-average numbers, it will lose Visibility and may only utilize the constraint to a lesser extend.

 Additionally, there are, of course, other factors which will leave their mark on the domain’s Visibility: link-development, content-creation, progressive SEO-optimisation, website redesigns, Google updates and many more.